Effect of modeling subject-specific cortical folds on brain injury risk prediction under blunt impact loading: Results

 \section{Results}

 We developed subject-specific gyrencephalic and lissencephalic FE head models of 18 individuals from their MRI scans.
-Each model consisted between $\sim1.7-2.7 \times 10^6$ reduced integration hexahedral elements (C3D8R).
+Each model consisted between $\sim1.7-2.7 \times 10^6$ voxel hexahedral elements.
 We simulated a concussive blunt impact on each model through rigid body rotation of the skull (Fig \ref{Fig:workflow}d).
 The simulations were performed on Abaqus/Explicit and each simulation took 10-14 hours using 64 cores.
-In this section, we describe the injury metrics (defined in Section \ref{sec:InjuryMetrics}) obtained from these simulations to understand the effect of modeling cortical folds.
+In this section, we describe the tissue-level injury metrics (Section \ref{sec:InjuryMetrics}) obtained from these simulations to understand the effect of modeling cortical folds.